Authority and Responsibility

 - Acknowledgement of free vaccine and vaccination.

 A hepatitis B prescreening program shall not be a prerequisite for receiving the vaccination.

 An employee who initially declines the hepatitis B vaccination shall be allowed to receive the vaccination at a later date if the employee decides to seek the vaccination series.
 Employees who decline to accept the vaccination shall be required to sign the Hepatitis B Vaccine Acceptance or Declination.

 If a routine booster dose(s) of the hepatitis B vaccine is recommended by the U.S. Public Health Service at a future date, such booster dose(s) shall be made available.

 Post Exposure Evaluation Follow-up

-All exposure incidents with blood or other potentially infectious materials shall be reported in accordance with the Accident/Incident Reporting and Investigation Program.
+All exposure incidents with blood or OPIM shall be reported in accordance with the Accident/Incident Reporting and Investigation Program.

 Immediately following an exposure incident, a confidential medical evaluation and follow-up shall be provided at no cost to the employee.
 This medical evaluation shall include at least the following elements:

 - Documentation of the route(s) of exposure and the circumstances under which the exposure incident occurred;